ibexa/documentation-developer/docs/administration/back_office/back_office_menus/back_office_menus.md

 To add a menu item, use the `addChild()` method.
 Provide the method with the new menu item's identifier and, optionally, with parameters.

-To add an inactive menu section, do not add a route to its parameters.
+To add an inactive menu section, don't add a route to its parameters.

 The following method adds a new menu section under **Content**, and under it, a new item with custom attributes: